OFILWE560/Portfolio/README.md

 <h2 id="contact">CONTACT</h2>

-<p>I'm happy to connect — reach out through any of the links below.</p>
+<p>I'm happy to connect, reach out through any of the links below.</p>

 <p>
 <a href="https://www.linkedin.com/in/ofilwe-gabaitse/">LinkedIn</a> ·